The ACT Online Gambling Exclusion Scheme provides a means for people to be excluded from gambling at licensed venues in the ACT.

 Self-exclusion is where a person chooses to exclude themselves from gambling at as many licensed venues in the ACT as they believe they need.

 - clubs and taverns with electronic gaming machines;

 - all ACTTAB facilities including branches, agencies, telephone, on course and online gambling facilities; and

 - Casino Canberra.

-A person can ask for help with self-exclusion from a gambling venue, the ACT Gambling Counselling and Support Service or they can get a self-exclusion Deed (PDF 579KB) and lodge it directly with the Commission.
+A person can ask for help with self-exclusion from a gambling venue, the ACT Gambling Support Service or they can get a self-exclusion Deed (PDF 579KB) and lodge it directly with the Commission.
 ACT Exclusion Support Fact Sheet (PDF 322KB) gives more information about the self-exclusion process.

 Revoking a self-exclusion - A person can apply at any time to revoke their self-exclusion by completing an Application to Revoke Self-exclusion (PDF 352KB) and sending it to the Commission.
 A person can also ask to revoke their self-exclusion by contacting a venue they are excluded from.
 There is a seven day “cooling off” period after the application is made before the revocation becomes effective.